MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-acs-resource.md

    - **Azure resource group**: Select an existing resource group or select **Create new**, and enter a name for a new resource group.
       > [!NOTE]
       > The resource group name should be unique within a subscription.
    - **Resource name**: Enter a name for the resource.
+The resource name can contain only letters, numbers, and hyphens.
 3. Select **Deploy** to create and deploy the resource.
     > [!div class="mx-imgBorder"]
     > ![Create new resource.](./media/voice-channel-number-mgmt-azure-create-new-resource.png "Create new resource.")

-You're now connected to Azure Communication Services, and can [acquire new phone numbers](voice-channel-manage-phone-numbers.md) for your organization via the new resource.
+Your new Azure resource is now connected to Azure Communication Services, and can [acquire new phone numbers](voice-channel-manage-phone-numbers.md) for your organization via the new resource.
+However, to acquire or purchase phone numbers, you'll need to contact or wait to be contacted by a Microsoft voice program manager to be added to the Azure Communication Services allow list.

 ## Advanced: Connect to an existing Azure Communication Services resource